 - 2 cups fresh bread crumbs

-- 1 1/2 lbs greens - swiss chard turnip greens, beet greens, kale, spinach
+- 1 1/2 lbs Swiss chard, or a mix with turnip greens, beet greens, kale, spinach

 - 1/2 tsp kosher salt

 - Make the Bread Crumbs: Melt 2 tablespoons of butter and toss it with the bread crumbs.
 Spread out the bread crumbs on a baking sheet and bake for 8-10, stirring occasionally, until golden brown.

 - Prepare the Greens: Wash the greens you are using well to make sure to rinse off all the dirt.

 - For chard, fold each leaf in half and stem the chard, cutting the stem off of the leaves.
 Cut the leaves into 1/2 inch slices and also chop up the top half of the stem (discarding the tough bottom part).
 Reserve the chopped chard stems for the next step.

 - If using other types of greens, cut off the stems if they are long and then cut the leaves in 1/2 inch slices.

 - Saute the Greens: In a large skillet, melt the remaining 2 tablespoons of butter over low heat.

 - Add the reserved chard stems, shallots, garlic, and salt.
 Gently saute the onion and garlic until soft and translucent, about 10 minutes.